 - Write notes or letters of appreciation to the donors of the funds if requested to do so.
 AMBS financial aid comes from a variety of sources, including gifts from churches and individual donors.
 Acknowledging their generosity helps ensure good relations with our supporters and builds good will toward the seminary.

-Effects of Financial Aid on U.S. Income Tax
+Effects of financial aid on U.S. Income Tax

 The U.S. Internal Revenue Code states that individuals who are candidates for a degree may exclude scholarship income from their gross income.
 This is true as long as the amount excluded does not exceed the cost of tuition, fees, books and supplies required for the student's course of study.
 Any payment for which services are required is taxable.
 This could include student assistantships and on-campus jobs.
 (Ref: TITLE 26, Subtitle A, CHAPTER 1, Subchapter B, PART III, Sec.
 117).
-Students should consult their tax advisers for details.
+Students should consult their tax advisors for details.